wmnsk/go-gtp/v1/README.md

 # v1: GTPv1 in Golang

-Package v1 provides the simple and painless handling of GTPv2-C protocol in pure Golang.
+Package v1 provides the simple and painless handling of GTPv1-C and GTPv1-U protocols in pure Golang.

 ## Getting Started